William B. Saxbe: Political career

+While still in law school, Saxbe campaigned for the Ohio House of Representatives in 1947, and won.
+He served as the Ohio House majority leader during 1951 and 1952, and as speaker of the House during 1953 and 1954.
 During 1957, Saxbe was elected Ohio Attorney General, defeating Democrat Stephen M. Young.
 He was re-elected three times and had that office until 1968.
 In this capacity, Saxbe argued the murder case of Doctor Sam Sheppard before the United States Supreme Court during 1966, against Sheppard's attorney F. Lee Bailey.
 He was a member of the Ohio Crime Commission from 1967 to 1968.

-During 1968, Saxbe was elected to the U.S. Senate, defeating the Democratic candidate, former Ohio Rep. (1965–1967) John J. Gilligan.
-During his campaign, he became a prominent supporter of a national health insurance system, co-sponsoring the Kennedy-Griffiths universal healthcare program in 1971 alongside fellow Republicans Jacob Javits (New York), Clifford Case (New Jersey) and John Sherman Cooper (Kentucky).
-When President Nixon resumed bombing North Vietnam in late 1972, Saxbe stated that the President had 'lost his senses'.
+Saxbe won the 1968 United States Senate election in Ohio, defeating Democratic candidate and former U.S. representative John J. Gilligan.
+During his campaign, he became a prominent supporter of a national health insurance system, co-sponsoring the Kennedy–Griffiths universal healthcare program in 1971 alongside fellow Republicans Jacob Javits (New York), Clifford Case (New Jersey) and John Sherman Cooper (Kentucky).
+When President Richard Nixon had resumed bombing North Vietnam in late 1972, Saxbe stated that Nixon "lost his senses".

-He served in the Senate until January 3, 1974, when Nixon appointed him U.S. Attorney General.
-Saxbe was the permanent replacement for Elliot Richardson, who had been dismissed by Nixon during the Watergate scandal's so-called "Saturday Night Massacre".
-Saxbe took over from Solicitor General Robert Bork, who had served as acting Attorney General after the "Massacre".
+Saxbe served in the Senate until January 3, 1974, when Nixon appointed him U.S. Attorney General.
+He was the permanent replacement for Elliot Richardson, who had resigned during the "Saturday Night Massacre" resignations during the Watergate scandal.
+Saxbe took over from Solicitor General Robert Bork, who had served as acting attorney general after Richardson's resignation.
+Gilligan, who had been elected Governor of Ohio in 1970, appointed Democrat Howard Metzenbaum to serve the remainder of Saxbe's vacated term.
+Former astronaut John Glenn was elected to replace Saxbe in November 1974.

-There was some minor controversy regarding Saxbe's appointment and the Ineligibility Clause of the Constitution.
-That provision states that a legislator cannot be appointed to an executive position during the same term that the legislature had voted to increase the salary of said position.
-Nixon addressed the problem by having Congress reduce the salary of the Attorney General to $35,000, as it was before Saxbe's term in the Senate began.
+There was some minor controversy regarding Saxbe's appointment and the Ineligibility Clause of the Constitution, which states that a legislator cannot be appointed to an executive position during the same term that the legislature had voted to increase the salary of said position.
+Nixon addressed the problem by having Congress reduce the salary of the attorney general to $35,000, as it was before Saxbe's term in the Senate began.
 This maneuver had only occurred once before, when Senator Philander C. Knox had been appointed Secretary of State during 1909, and has since become known as the "Saxbe fix".
 Because there was not any perception that anything intentional had been done to benefit Saxbe, the matter was largely ignored.

-As Attorney General for Nixon, Saxbe supervised the antitrust suit that ultimately ended the Bell System telephone monopoly.

-Gilligan, who had been elected Governor of Ohio during 1970, appointed Howard Metzenbaum to serve Saxbe's vacated term.
-Later that year, former astronaut John Glenn, another Democrat, was elected to replace Saxbe.

-Saxbe served as U.S. Attorney General for the first few months of the President Ford Administration, before resigning in early 1975, when he was appointed United States Ambassador to India.
+As attorney general for Nixon, Saxbe supervised United States v.
+AT&T, the antitrust suit that ultimately ended the Bell System telephone monopoly.
+Saxbe continued to serve as attorney general for the first few months of Gerald Ford's presidency before resigning in early 1975, when he was appointed United States Ambassador to India.
 He served in that capacity until 1977.
 After that, Saxbe returned to Mechanicsburg and resumed the practice of law.